 Dust, hot, noisy and boisterous, refreshing beer is born to Nairobi.
 Did not seem to be anywhere, enjoy a glass of beer to “drink” so.
 Famous specialties available anytime, anywhere in Nairobi is Tusker.
 The discerning believer can enjoy this beer in Casablanca, a Moroccan-style bar on Lenana road or at the Lord Delamere Terrace in Norfolk on Harry Thuku.

 3. Karen Blixen Museum

 Danish farm that the author in his famous autobiography “Out of Africa” has been living in the years 1917 – 1931 has now become a museum. (“Out of Africa” based on the true story of her narrative by the main character Karen Blixen, about a woman live without happiness the cold indifference husband, fell in love with a gentleman from hunters UK. covert love each other, they do adventure in the badlands with fear mixed with joy, hope and despair).
 Many scenes in the film is adapted from the book has been done on this land.
 Oscar-winning film of the same name in 1985.
 A tour around the house was a special experience.
+It’s the best place to have a cheap weekend getaways for couples.
 You will see firsthand that Blixen portable lamp hanging in the porch to inform lover, hunter guy who I knew she was at home.
 This will be an interesting experience romantic.